 Changing the cancer landscape

-With focused effort, Canada’s cancer control community is changing how Canadians experience cancer.
+Canada’s cancer control community is changing how Canadians experience cancer.
 Transforming the cancer landscape requires a sustained, long-term, and focused effort.
-When we mark 10 years of national collaborative efforts in 2017, there will already have been significant improvements.
-These immediate outcomes are key early steps towards achieving the strategy’s ultimate 2037 goals to create a more seamless continuum of care and better quality of life for those affected by cancer.
+In 2017, we marked 10 years of pan-Canadian collaborative efforts.
+There have already been significant improvements.
+These immediate outcomes are key early steps towards achieving the strategy’s 30-year goals of fewer people developing cancer, fewer people dying from cancer, and a better quality of life for those affected by the disease.

 Imagine in 2037…